SRCH2/srch2-ngn/readme.txt

   It will execute the contained tests in the build folder.

 Step 4.
-Run system test cases:

-     shell> cd test/wrapper/system_tests
-     shell> ./runme.sh

-Step 5.
 (Optional) Changing the compiling mode:
-By default, the code is compiled in release mode which does not have debug options and asserts.
-For development purposes, you have to compile it in debug mode.
+By default, the code is compiled in the release mode, which does not have debug options and asserts.
+For development purposes, you have to compile it in the debug mode.
 So go to "build/" folder and run the following command:

    shell> cmake -DBUILD_RELEASE=OFF ..